gamerover98/NoFootstepSounds/README.md

 ## Features

-- You can set a radius of effectiveness where to prevent the footstep sounds.
+- You can set a radius of effectiveness were to prevent the footstep sounds.
 - Always-enabled or per world selection.

 ## Prerequisites